mlevison/APR-Markdown-Export/post/does-scrum-work/index.md

   - "agile"
   - "science"
 coverImage: "rugby-match-xs.jpg"
+excerpt: 'At the core of any successful development project is a team.
+The team can either work'
 ---

 ![Rugby match - image licensed from Photodune](src/content/blog/does-scrum-work/images/rugby-match-xs.jpg) This is the second post in a series (thanks Mishkin for hosting the opener_)_ – that discusses: Why does Scrum work?
 Why do any of the Agile Project Management methodology work?
 Final part [here](/blog/why-scrum-works.html).